improver.ensemble_copula_coupling.utilities module#

 Returns:

-Percentiles calculated using the sampling technique specified.
+Percentiles calculated using the sampling technique specified as a numpy array.

 Raises: